WordPress/gutenberg/packages/editor/README.md

 ### CharacterCount

-Component return the character count of the content.
+Renders the character count of the post content.

 _Returns_